21 Best Commercial Chicken Breeds (For Eggs, Meat & Pet)

 • Save

-The American Bresse chicken is a rare and highly sought-after poultry breed from France.
-It is known for its delicious meat with rich flavor and a marbled texture.
+The American Bresse chicken is a lovely from France.
+It has tasty meat with lots of flavor.
+The meat also has a nice texture.

-The meat is so prized that it can cost up to $200 per bird in France.
-The American Bresse chicken has a distinctive appearance: white feathers, red comb and wattles, and blue legs.
+Meat of this chicken is so good that it can cost a lot of money in France, up to $200 for one bird.
+This chicken looks different from other chickens.
+It has white feathers, a red comb and wattles, and blue legs.

 The roosters can weigh up to 7 pounds, while the hens can weigh up to 5 pounds.
-The hens are also good layers, producing about 250 cream-colored eggs annually.
+Hens of this breed lay around 250 cream-colored eggs each year.

-The lifespan of the American Bresse chicken is short, as they are usually slaughtered at 16 to 20 weeks of age.
+The American Bresse chicken does not live very long.
+They are usually slaughtered for meat when they are 16 to 20 weeks old.

 White Plymouth Rock